 With your future in hand, we can compare who you are to who you want to become.
 Your present should help you reach the future you have envisioned for yourself.
-When present and future do not communicate, you will feel restless and confused.
+You will feel restless and confused when the present and future do not communicate.

-In conclusion, match your actions in the present with your vision of the future.
-You can only do this if you have a firm understanding of who you are and where you want to go.
+In conclusion, match your actions in the present with your future vision.
+You can only do this if you understand who you are and where you want to go.

 3. Determine if you’ve abandoned the essentials

-To me, there are “essentials,” which are required if you want to live fully.
+To me, “essentials ” are required if you want to live fully.
 These essentials include your health, finances, and community.
-If any of these elements are subpar, then you won’t grow as quickly as you’d like.
+If any of these elements are subpar, you won’t grow as quickly as you’d like.

 What do I mean by this?
-For example, if your health is failing because you don’t sleep and eat poorly, then you won’t be able to study as well.
-Sure, you can “power through” but you’ll be running on fumes and significantly less efficient.
+For example, if your health is failing because you don’t sleep and eat poorly, you won’t be able to study.
+Sure, you can “power through,” but you’ll run on fumes and be significantly less efficient.